WristCoin/POS-Integration-SDK-iOS/README.md

 where `yourWristcoinTerminal` is of type `TappyBle`  (provided by the `TCMPTappy` module).

-The function `yourWristcoinTerminal` must adopt the following method signature:
+The function `myWCTerminalResponseListener` must adopt the following method signature:

 `func myWCTerminalResponseListener(tcmpResponse : TCMPMessage)`